smrfeld/phys_dbd/docs/index.rst

    pip install physDBD

+2. See the :doc:`Quickstart </quickstart>`.

-2. See the example notebook in the example folder of the `GitHub repo <https://github.com/smrfeld/phys_dbd>`_.
+3. See the example notebook in the example folder of the `GitHub repo <https://github.com/smrfeld/phys_dbd>`_.

-3. Scan the :ref:`api_ref`.
+4. Scan the :ref:`api_ref`.

 About
 =====

-This repo. implements a TensorFlow package for modeling stochastic reaction networks with a dynamic PCA model.
+This package for TensorFlow implements modeling stochastic reaction networks with a dynamic PCA model.
 Please see this paper for technical details:

 `O. K. Ernst, T. Bartol, T. Sejnowski and E. Mjolsness.
 Physics-based machine learning for modeling stochastic IP3-dependent calcium dynamics.
 In preparation.`